Alexandre Bourguet — Photographe de mariage

-Lausanne has a unique topography — the city stretches from the lake shore at Ouchy up to the hills of the Cité and the Flon, passing through the business districts and the Gothic cathedral.
-This verticality creates dynamic weddings: preparations in a hillside hotel, ceremony at the Cathedral or the Temple Saint-François, cocktail hour on the Ouchy promenade, reception in a palace by the water.
-My role is to weave these fragments into a coherent visual narrative, following the rhythm of your day rather than a prefabricated shot list.
+The city has a unique topography — it stretches from the lake shore at Ouchy up to the hills of the Cité and the Flon.
+That verticality makes for fast-moving wedding days: preparations in a hillside hotel, ceremony at the Cathedral or the Temple Saint-François, cocktail hour on the quays, reception by the water.
+I follow the rhythm of your day, not a prefabricated shot list.

 My approach: